Underwater diving: Economic aspects

 Scuba diving tourism is the industry based on servicing the requirements of recreational divers at destinations other than where they live.
 It includes aspects of training, equipment sales, rental and service, guided experiences and environmental tourism.
+Provision of transport to and from dive sites without convenient shore entry may be provided by basic, day excursion, and live-aboard dive boats.

 Motivations to travel for scuba diving are complex and may vary considerably during the diver's development and experience.
 Participation can vary from once off to multiple dedicated trips per year over several decades.
 The popular destinations fall into several groups, including tropical reefs, shipwrecks and cave systems, each frequented by its own group of enthusiasts, with some overlap.
 Customer satisfaction is largely dependent on the quality of services provided, and personal communication has a strong influence on the popularity of specific service providers in a region.

 Professional diving includes a wide range of applications, of varying economic impact.
 All of them are in support of specific sectors of industry, commerce, defence, or public service, and their economic impacts are closely related to their importance to the relevant sector, and their effects on the diving equipment manufacturing and support industries.
 The importance of diving to the scientific community is not well recorded, but analysis of publications shows that diving supports scientific research largely through efficient and targeted sampling.

 Most modes of diving are equipment intensive, and much of the equipment is either life-support or specialised equipment for the application.
 This has led to a manufacturing industry in support of both recreational and professional diving, where developments in one mode often find applications in another.
 In terms of total numbers of divers, the recreational diving industry has a far larger market, but the costs of equipment and relatively large manning requirements of professional diving make that market substantial in its own right.
 The international Diving Equipment and Marketing Association, (DEMA), exists to promote the scuba diving and snorkeling industry.